|

 function otherwise PowerBuilder will ignore "Timer Interval".
 If you do not want

 this expression appearing on the screen then set its visible property to 0.
+When evaluating DataWindow expressions, PowerBuilder performs up to three lookups for

 the functions called in the expression.
 First, it checks DataWindow Painter's specific